eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 Sets of skills for autonomous road vehicles:
 + skill set:
+	- NVIDIA is seeking deep learning research / engineering interns to join the AV perception research team.
+The team consists of a group of dynamic AI applied researchers and engineers and is committed to build industry-grade deep learning to take autonomous vehicle (AV) perception into production, we work on fundamental advances in scientific methods to enabling scaling-up the entire perception for the autonomous driving stack.
+We are looking for highly motivated individuals to work in the areas of deep learning, optimization and computer vision.
+Our interns have the unique opportunity to make algorithmic contributions to core products and apply their ideas at a very large scale.
+As an intern, you will conduct applied research related to one of the meaningful research topics mainly related to perception for autonomous driving.
+You may also have the opportunity to publish in premier conferences in the fields of Machine Learning and perception.
+	- In order to scale-up current AI-algorithms, we need to learn from datasets orders of magnitude larger than existing ones which is a very challenging task.
+Our team at NVIDIA is dedicated to developing new algorithms to explore the vast amount of collected data to improve AI-based applications such as AV.
+	- Efficient data selection to improve learning and scaling-up training sets including active learning and mining strategies.
+	- Network interpretability to predict network failures and to design novel algorithms to continuously learn from data and from failures.
+	- Efficient training and inference to minimize training time and enable inference in embedded platforms.
+	- Synthetic to real domain adaptation.
+	- To learn more about our high-level goals visit: https://atscaleconference.com/videos/scale-2018-keynote-inside-nvidias-ai-infrastructure-for-self-driving-cars/
+	- You will be responsible for conducting applied research to advance the performance of our codebase applied to perception for autonomous vehicles.
+Research is done in areas related to large scale learning including semi-supervised deep learning, active learning, deep network architecture search, parameter optimization and modeling, domain adaptation, or life-long learning.
+You may have opportunities to influence the progress of the field by producing publications.
+	- Contribute to integrating novel algorithms into core applications to enable a better generation of autonomous vehicles, coding in Tensorflow to facilitate the integration into our codebase.
+	- Collaborate and increase the performance of existing perception-based systems for AV.
+	- Pursuing BS, MS, or Ph.D. in Computer Science, with a focus in Deep Learning, Artificial Intelligence or related fields.
+	- Expertise in Computer Vision and Deep Learning.
+	- Strong mathematical background and ability to analyze results.
+	- Excellent Tensorflow and python programming skills to bring ideas into production systems.
+	- A dedication to bring your work to completion and see your work having a worldwide impact.
+	- A self-motivated and good teammate with good communication and social skills.
+	- Publication or experience in fields related to machine learning, analytics, large-scale systems, statistics, and mathematics.
+	- Currently enrolled in a Ph.D. program in CS or Math.
+	- First author publications in top-tier peer-reviewed conferences such as NeurIPS, ECCV, ICML, CVPR, ICCV.
+	- Research or software engineering experience confirmed via internships, relevant work experience or code competitions.
++ skill set:
 	- Knowledge of robotics concepts and tools (ROS)
 	- Understanding of and ability to implement machine learning methods, particularly for applications in autonomous vehicle decision making and prediction
 	- Experience in production C++ development